ellenmliu/Interview-practice/README.md

 print turn_to_list(test)
 ```

-* I made a function that takes in a list of strings and it would concatenate all
+&nbsp;&nbsp; I made a function that takes in a list of strings and it would concatenate all
 into one string.
 I started the string with the `<ul>` tag and used a for loop that
 would iterate through the list.
 Each element will be wrapped with `<li>` and `</li>`
 tags and concatenate with the result string.
 After the loop, I add in the end